KleinZxA/Trails/README.md

 > Before Executing code, Install Dependencies:
 <br/>`pip install bcrypt request tkinter mysql-connector-python`
 <br/>
 This is the mainstream version.
-If you want the barebones version you should check [this](https://github.com/P4radox624/Trails_alpha)
+If you want the barebones version you should check <a href="https://github.com/P4radox624/Trails_alpha">this one</a>.